alessandrocandolini/scala3.ce3.g8/README.md

 ## Usage of this template

-To generate a new project using `sbt` from the code on `main` branch
+To generate a new project from the code on `main` branch using `sbt`, use
 ```
 sbt new git@github.com:alessandrocandolini/scala3.ce3.g8.git  --name=<project name>
 ```

-If g8 is installed on the machine (see next section), it is also possible yo generate a new project from a local clone of the repo
+If g8 is installed on the machine (see next section), it is also possible to generate a new project from a local clone of the repo
 ```
 g8 file:///<local-checkout-dir>/scala3.ce3.g8/ --name=<project name>
 ```

-For other options see http://www.foundweekends.org/giter8/usage.html#Usage
+See http://www.foundweekends.org/giter8/usage.html#Usage for more details

-## Install Giter8
+### Install Giter8

 On MAC OS X, Giter8 is available via the Homebrew package manager:
 ```